Neuroscience Questions

 - Student Athletics: Morgan Center

-Since each unit has been created to address the respective needs of its target population, it is very important that you know which advising office you should go to in order to meet with a full-time counselor, or process UCLA College petitions and related requests.
-You can confirm which College Counseling Unit you belong to by looking at your DARS.
+Since each unit has been created to address the respective needs of its target population, it is very important that you know which advising office you should go to in order to meet with a full-time counselor or process UCLA College petitions and related requests.
+You can confirm which College Counseling Unit you belong to by checking your DARS.

 Become familiar with any (or all) of the resources listed below, as they can enhance your UCLA experience: